psikosen/Godot-MCP/README.md

 - `remove_input_action` - Delete an input action from the project settings
 - `add_input_event_to_action` - Register an additional event on an existing input action
 - `remove_input_event_from_action` - Remove an input event by index or matching fields
+- `list_audio_buses` - Enumerate the audio bus graph with volume, routing, and effect status

 #### Patch Commands
 - `preview_patch` - Preview a diff before it is applied